Have you hit a brick wall while exploring your ancestors? Well, do not worry as there are ways that you can get free genealogy help.

 1. Ask Your Relatives

 It was truly captivating what my father could recite to me.
-I knew that I would have to record them in order to keep their memories alive.
+I knew that I would have to record them to keep their memories alive.

 They have countless pieces of information and material that they can pass on to you.
 Getting help from your relatives will save you both time and money.